 Microporous membranes

 The most widely used polymers for microporous fabrics are expanded PTFE (ePTFE) and polyurethanes (PU).
-Microporous films have about 1.2-1.4 billion tiny holes per square centimeter.
-These pores are much smaller than the smallest raindrops and they usually range between 0.1 and 10μm (1mm=1000μm).
-At the same time, they’re larger than water vapor molecules so that they can pass through the pores of the membrane.
+Microporous films typically contain approximately 1.2-1.4 billion tiny holes per square centimeter.
+These pores are considerably smaller than the smallest raindrops and generally range between 0.1 and 10μm (1 mm = 1000 μm).
+However, they’re larger than water vapor molecules, allowing them to pass through the membrane’s pores.
 The process is illustrated in the figure below.

 The first commercial microporous layer in textiles was introduced by W.L.
 Gore in the 70s and consisted of a microporous structure that was about 70% air.
 This membrane has around 1.4 billion pores per square centimeter, with each pore 20,000 times smaller than a drop of water, but 700 times larger than a vapor molecule.
 The membrane is laminated to a conventional fabric to provide enough mechanical strength (the film itself is mechanically weak).